voogarix/t3rn-/README.md

-# 👉 T3RN Executor 1-click installation
+# 👉 T3RN Executor multilingual interactive easy installation

 ## This script will always install the latest version of t3rn executor node